 - Users become frustrated and end up migrating to competing software.

 Feature bloat is not the only way you can over-engineer your software, mind you.
 You can also go way too deep into code abstraction, throwing in new design patterns and implementing new frameworks just because you can.
-A good rule of thumb here is that if it ain't broke, don't fix it.
+A good rule of thumb being used in top web development companies is that if it ain't broke, don't fix it.